MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 ## Disable storyline

-When you disable storyline for a user, the Storyline tab no longer appears on their user profile, regardless of whether they posted to it.
-If you disable storyline for all users in your network, Storylines doesn't appear in the left navigation pane of Viva Engage for the web, or in the top navigation of the Viva Engage app for Teams and Outlook.
+**When you disable storyline for a user**, the Storyline tab no longer appears on their user profile, regardless of whether they posted to it.
+**When you disable storyline for all users in your network**, Storylines doesn't appear in the left navigation pane of Viva Engage for the web, or in the top navigation of the Viva Engage app for Teams and Outlook.

 Previously posted storyline content from users whose storyline privileges were removed is available to all users on the network.
 This content can be accessed from the All activity feed on the posting user's profile and through search.
 However, those storyline conversations allow no new replies as long as the original author has no storyline privileges.